fbpx

 Performance Samples

-12-7-6-5 strings exploring heavily dynamic sampling (including on legatos), five mics, a wholly new legato approach, more emphasized use of bowing to create movement and expression, more vibrato restraint than usual PS releases, improved marcatos in the style of Pacific, sordino sustains with same-note repetitions, tremolos with slower and more granular bowing speed, a new approach to shorts sampling in the form of classical shorts (developed on Voyage sessions),… various versions and re-records of patches, solo string legatos (various versions recorded – all included), brass soloists, solo piano, solo harp, and two harp ensemble.
+Mid-sized full orchestra recorded in traditional orchestral positioning with a focus on heavily dynamic sampling (including on legatos), five mics, a wholly new legato approach, more emphasized use of bowing to create movement and expression, improved marcatos in the style of Pacific, sordino sustains with same-note repetitions, tremolos with slower and more granular bowing speed, a new approach to shorts sampling….

 • Vista II – Solo Viola Legato (sympathetic resonance legato, slurred)